mjreed-wbd/sample-code/ldap/README.md

 (TBS),CN=Users,DC=turner,DC=com`).
 Fortunately, you can instead bind using the format `Turner\\$sAMAccountName`, in my case `Turner\mjreed`.

-Once the environment variables are set, you can use the Makefile to run spectests and confirm that they all work, assuming you have the requisite interpreter and access to ldap.turner.com.

 You can also override the URL with `AD_LDAP_URL`, but it defaults to `ldap://ldap.turner.com` if that is not set.

+If you just type `make`, it will prompt for the credentials, set the environment variables, and run the spectests.
+You will need the respective interpreters and access to ldap.turner.com forthem to pass, of course.

-Speaking of URLs, the preferred access points are these, in order:
+The preferred access methods are these, in order:

 1. `ldap://ldap.turner.com` with TLS negotiation enabled.
 2. `ldaps://ldap.turner.com`, using all-SSL-all-the-time.

 Both of the above will require that you either configure your LDAP client library to trust the server certificate or disable certificate validation.

 If you absolutely cannot get the secure versions to work for some reason, the plaintext port at `ldap://ldap.turner.com` will also work without negotiating